andrew/ultimate-awesome/README.md

 - [LLM-Planning-Papers](https://github.com/AGI-Edgerunners/LLM-Planning-Papers) - Must-read Papers on Large Language Model (LLM) Planning.
 - [Awesome-Distributed-Deep-Learning](https://github.com/bharathgs/Awesome-Distributed-Deep-Learning) - A curated list of awesome Distributed Deep Learning resources.
 - [awesome-debrid](https://github.com/debridmediamanager/awesome-debrid) - 🆓 Download and stream in an instant.
+- [Awesome-Ollama](https://github.com/EndoTheDev/Awesome-Ollama) - An opinionated list of awesome Ollama web and desktop uis, frameworks, libraries, software and resources.
 - [awesome-financial-nlp](https://github.com/icoxfog417/awesome-financial-nlp) - Researches for Natural Language Processing for Financial Domain.
 - [awesome-iouring](https://github.com/espoal/awesome-iouring) - Delightful io_uring packages and resources.
+- [awesome-manim](https://github.com/ManimCommunity/awesome-manim) - A database with many Manim users and content creators.
 - [awesome-learning-haskell](https://github.com/tweag/awesome-learning-haskell) - A collection of resources which were useful to Tweagers for learning Haskell and its various aspects.
 - [Awesome-Image-Matting](https://github.com/wchstrife/Awesome-Image-Matting) - :notebook: A curated list of deep learning image matting papers and codes.
 - [awesome-ecommerce-stack](https://github.com/astrotars/awesome-ecommerce-stack) - 💰 Popular marketing tools and add-ons used by 10,000+ of the top e-commerce stores.
 - [Best-student-discount-services](https://github.com/OpenGenus/Best-student-discount-services) - Best student discount services one should definitely try out!
 Contributions and translations are highly encouraged. .
 - [awesome-ai-infrastructures](https://github.com/1duo/awesome-ai-infrastructures) - Infrastructures™ for Machine Learning Training/Inference in Production.
 - [awesome-42](https://github.com/leeoocca/awesome-42) - 😎 A list of useful resources, links and more for @42School students.
-- [awesome-manim](https://github.com/ManimCommunity/awesome-manim) - A database with many Manim users and content creators.
 - [ASIC-Design-Roadmap](https://github.com/abdelazeem201/ASIC-Design-Roadmap) - The journey of designing an ASIC (application specific integrated circuit) is long and involves a number of major steps – moving from a concept to specification to tape-outs.
 Although the end product is typically quite small (measured in nanometers), this long journey is interesting and filled with many engineering challenges.
 - [awesome-deepfakes-materials](https://github.com/datamllab/awesome-deepfakes-materials) - A curated list of awesome Deepfakes materials.
 - [awesome-biomarkers](https://github.com/markwk/awesome-biomarkers) - Curated List of Biomarkers, Blood Tests, and Blood Tracking.